 - When you eat, your stomach fills up with food.
 Then, pressure and receptors in your digestive system stretch with the stomach walls and notice an increased pressure.
 This effect lasts longer on high fat and/or high protein meals since they take longer to digest.
 Therefore, it stretches the stomach walls for longer periods of time.

-- The parasympathetic nervous system gets engaged from the stretching, and induces sleep.
+- The parasympathetic nervous system gets engaged from the stretching, and prevents sleep.
 This is because energy directs towards digestion rather than sleeping.

 - The aforementioned receptors are still active and constantly sending small signals to your brain.
 The process is unnoticeable, but results in a significant decrease in sleep quality; most importantly, it can sometimes cause even sleep interruptions.